How To Diagnose & Fix an Xbox Controller Not Charging

 - Open the Xbox Wireless Controller battery compartment.

-- Put the batteries back.
+- Wait 15 seconds and then put the batteries back.

 A situation like this one may only occur while the controller is unplugged.
 If pulling out the batteries doesn’t resolve this issue, connect it to the console via a USB cable.